Air Fryer Recipe

 - Preheat the air fryer to 180°C (350°F) for 3-5 minutes.

-- Place bacon strips in a single layer in the air fryer basket.
+- Lay the bacon strips in a single layer in the air fryer basket.

-- Air fry for 8-10 minutes, checking halfway and flipping as needed.
+- Air fry for 8-10 minutes, checking halfway through and turning as needed.

-- Optional: Brush with maple syrup three minutes before cooking ends.
+- Optional: Brush with maple syrup three minutes before the cooking time ends.

-- Remove bacon and place on paper towels to absorb excess fat.
+- Remove the bacon and set it on kitchen paper to soak up any excess fat.

 Why this works in an air fryer